mr-V-I-k-t-O-r/datastructures/README.md

 # DATA STRUCTURES
 ---
-this is a simple realithation of some data strustures, which need only for training in coding this and for better understatndig it.
+this is a simple realization of some data strustures, which need only for training in coding this and for better understatndig it.

 under header of every data structure has a name of file, where it places.